Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 -   **Measured Proof:** GPE handlers are measured blocking a CPU core for over 13 milliseconds.
 -   **Code Proof:** The decompiled firmware explicitly contains `Sleep()` calls within an interrupt handler.
 -   **Logical Proof:** The code lacks critical checks for the laptop's hardware state (MUX mode).
--   **Systemic Proof:** The issue is reproducible across different models and BIOS versions.
+-   **Systemic Proof:** The issue is reproducible across different models and UEFI versions.

 > Matthew Garrett had commented on this analysis, suggesting the system-wide freezes are likely caused by the firmware entering System Management Mode (SMM), highly recommend also checking this out for additional context and understanding: https://news.ycombinator.com/item?id=45282069